ocaml/v2.ocaml.org/site/learn/faq.md

 Currently not in the stable langage.
-However there exists an [OCaml extension](http://caml.inria.fr/pub/docs/manual-ocaml/extn.html#sec220) (which is subject to change or removal at any time) which adresses some of these problems.
+However there exists an [OCaml extension](http://caml.inria.fr/pub/docs/manual-ocaml/extn.html#sec220) (which is subject to change or removal at any time) which addresses some of these problems.

 #### How do I express sharing constraints between modules?